skittlemittle/animated-led-wall/README.md

 led wall that you can send animations to from a webapp because mm yes

-note: only works on an 8x8 coz i went full chimp brain and hardcoded a lot of garbage in the arduino sketch
+set the size of your panel in the arduino sketch
 # setting up

 **the webapp**